msolomon93/MiT-XPRO-MERN-Stack/Ball Creation + Movement/README.md

 <h2>The Assignment</h2>
 Was tasked with creating a ball and having it bounce off the corners of the screen.
 Included 3 more at varying sizes, shapes, and speeds.

+<h1>How to Access</h1>

+- Download all files in repo

+- Open File Explorer

+- Open index.html in your browser